 ReKap: What is a Good GRE Score?

 We’ve discussed this hot topic before, but it bears revisiting: You’re prepping for the GRE, so one of your first questions is bound to be, “What is a good GRE score?”
 One of your next questions is sure to be, “How do I get a good GRE score?”
-(For tips on how to raise your score, check out our free GRE class online.)
+(For tips on how to raise your score, check out our free GRE classes and events online.)

 Quite simply, a good GRE score is one that gets you into the graduate program of your choice.